 (At this time, we are not accepting applications from participants of past Oliver-Craig Retreats.
 If you attended the retreat in a previous year, we strongly encourage you to apply instead for a Sponsored Residency at Jampolis Cottage.)

 Oliver-Craig Retreat application packages must contain all components listed below and must be submitted by the application deadline.
-Each application package must be submitted as a single digital document (in .doc or .pdf format) with a file name as follows: FirstName LastName – Oliver-Craig Retreat (where “FirstName” is your given name and “LastName” is your family name or chosen surname).
+Each application package must be submitted as a single digital document (in .doc or .pdf format) with a file name as follows: [Your Name] – Oliver-Craig Retreat.
 Incomplete, late, non-digital, or misnamed application packages are ineligible.

 - How long have you been writing creatively?